Skip to main content

 “What investigation are you talking about, Vamsi?”
 Niranjan Verma frowned at his words.

-“As the Minister of Defence,f don’t you think you should investigate this mysterious illness?
+“As the Minister of Defence, don’t you think you should investigate this mysterious illness?
 Maybe his food was spiked by someone who would want him ill?”
 Vamsi Gupta raised his eyebrows as his bald head showed signs of precipitation.
 People were exchanging glances.
 Niranjan Verma eyed Maharani Priyambada, who was frowning at the man’s words.
 “Rajadhiraj should be informed.
 After all, he went to war where he was not needed and then Kumar Viraj…”

 “Enough!”
 Maharani Priyambada rose from her high chair as he stood silent.
 “For the past few weeks, I have been noticing this behaviour of yours.
 If you want to accuse me of spiking his food or playing a role to keep him ill, say it to my face.
 Don’t you dare accuse my people ever again of being disloyal to the throne!
 Especially the man you named almost died in the same mission.”
 Maharani Priyambada exhaled.
 “If you have a problem with me, address it, and if you can’t, then resign.”
 She walked away as the ministers started talking.
 The rumour mills were indeed disturbing.
-Everyone knew Kumar Viraj was a friend to the previous royals.
+Everyone knew Kumar Viraj was a friend of the previous royals.
 Were Vamsi Gupta’s accusations truly that baseless?
 And who didn’t like power and the throne?
 Maybe the princess of Neelambargarh got a taste of heaven and wanted more?
 Should Suryapali truly be informed of their heir’s safety issues?

 “Who is she to make me resign?
 I will write to Rajadhiraja immediately.”
 Vamsi Gupta frowned.